bitcode/windows-est-clock/Path.md

 *   Display the current Eastern Time (ET), including handling Daylight Saving Time (DST).
 *   Present the clock in a transparent, borderless window.
 *   Ensure the clock window remains on top of other applications.
-*   Update the displayed time periodically (e.g., every second).
+*   Update the displayed time periodically (every second).
 *   Utilize only standard Windows API functions.
+*   Provide system tray icon for easy access and control.
+*   Support both 12-hour and 24-hour time formats.
+*   Allow dragging the window to any desired position.

 ## 2. High-Level Architecture